Kisra legend: Basis of the legend

 Anthropologists and historians have conducted significant oral history studies and material research to identify any correspondence of key parts of the legend.
 These studies have come to different conclusions, with some suggesting that ideas of the Kisra migration were adopted by various African societies for sociopolitical reasons, and that "rather than by any specific migration, the idea of ‘Kisra’ was borne across the Sahara, to the areas where it took root in the form of the Kisra legends."
 Frobenius argued that the figure of Kisra was possibly the Persian king Khosrau II or Chosroes.
 Some parts of the historical account do correspond with the timeline of Khosrau II who conquered Egypt in the early 7th century before being defeated by a Byzantine army, and it is considered possible that some parts of the army were unable to return to Persia and so journeyed through Africa.
 Flora Shaw in contrast argued that Kisra was a mistranslation of "Christ" and that the migration legend was mostly of Christian origin.
 C.K.
-Moss instead contends that Kisra was more likely a Songhai or Mossi king who rose to prominence in the 15th century.
+Meek instead contends that Kisra was more likely a Songhai or Mossi king who rose to prominence in the 15th century.

 In summarizing this work, historian Daniel McCall finds that although there is no clear evidence disproving any of these theories, there are significant problems with all of them, including: the migrating army is said to have worn armor not used by the Persian armies at that time, a lack of ecclesiastical historical corroboration, and no Christian or Mithraic symbols came with the migration.